 You don’t only have to pursue programs in our department.
 You may wish to explore courses/programs in other areas at UTM that align with your interests and goals.
 All of UTM’s programs can be reviewed in the Academic Calendar (hyperlink https://utm.calendar.utoronto.ca/list-program-areas).
 Speak to one of our Academic Advisors or an academic advisor in the Office of the Registrar to understand more about program combinations.

-Check out the UTM MCS Math Videos YouTube channel for educational videos.
+Visit the sections below for helpful mathematics videos.
+Additionally, check out the UTM MCS Math Videos YouTube channel for the full list of videos.

 These videos cover concepts from the first-year Calculus syllabi, explained using examples from faculty members in the Mathematical and Computational Sciences Department.